coder/docs/workspaces/workspaces-as-code/index.md

   [imported](../../images/importing.md) into Coder
 - A `.coder/<template-name>.yaml` file exists in your repository.

+We strongly recommend allowing the Git provider to run a webhook capable of reaching the Coder server for immediate template updates.
+Otherwise, Coder will update your WAC templates daily.

 ## Creating a workspace template

 You can find a fully populated workspace template and descriptions of each field